nodejs/node/doc/api/n-api.md

 version 1 but continued to evolve until Node.js 8.6.0.
 The API is different in versions prior to Node.js 8.6.0.
 We recommend N-API version 3 or later.

+Each API documented for N-API will have a header named `added in:`, and APIs which are stable will have the additional header `N-API version:`.
+APIs are directly usable when using a Node.js version which supports the N-API version shown in `N-API version:` or higher.
+When using a Node.js version that does not support the `N-API version:` listed or if there is no `N-API version:` listed, then the API will only be available if
+`#define NAPI_EXPERIMENTAL` precedes the inclusion of `node_api.h` or `js_native_api.h`.
+If an API appears not to be available on a version of Node.js which is later than the one shown in `added in:` then this is most likely the reason for the apparent absence.

 The N-APIs associated strictly with accessing ECMAScript features from native code can be found separately in `js_native_api.h` and `js_native_api_types.h`.
 The APIs defined in these headers are included in `node_api.h` and